MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 #. **Add the WASI Add-on Library to Your Project:**

    The MicroEJ WASI library provides utility classes, annotations, and WASI implementation required for developping Managed C.

+   The library is available upon request.
+Please contact :ref:`our support team <get_support>`.

    .. tabs::